-- Decrease the risk of extinction of the species from Critically Endangered to Endangered in the next decade. - Study a method of predator control, GoodNature traps, which enable a large area of forest to be protected from rats - their impact on the breeding success of the species is a very significant factor.
+- Decrease the risk of extinction of the species from Critically Endangered to Endangered in the next decade. - Study a method of predator control, GoodNature traps, which enable a large area of forest to be protected from rats - they have a significant impact on the breeding success of the species.